When the Markets Get CO.V.I.D.: COntagion, Viruses, and Information Diffusion

 Abstract

-We quantify the exposure of major financial markets to news shocks about global contagion risk accounting for local epidemic conditions.
-For a wide cross section of countries, we construct a novel data set comprising (i) announcements related to COVID19, and (ii) high-frequency data on epidemic news diffused through Twitter.
-Across several classes of financial assets, we provide novel empirical evidence about financial dynamics (i) around epidemic announcements, (ii) at a daily frequency, and (iii) at an intra-daily frequency.
-Formal estimations based on both contagion data and social media activity about COVID19 confirm that the market price of contagion risk is very significant.
-We conclude that prudential policies aimed at mitigating either global contagion or local diffusion may be extremely valuable.
+We quantify the exposure of major financial markets to news shocks about global contagion risk while accounting for local epidemic conditions.
+For a wide cross section of countries, we construct a novel dataset comprising (i) announcements related to COVID19 and (ii) high-frequency data on epidemic news diffused through Twitter (Hassan et al. 2019's methodology).
+We provide novel empirical evidence about financial dynamics both around epidemic announcements and at daily/intra-daily frequencies.
+Analysis of contagion data and social media activity about COVID19 suggest that the market price of contagion risk is significant.

 Suggested Citation: Suggested Citation